-- ➤ Students are divided into groups of 7 to 14.
+- Students are divided into groups of 7 to 14.
 Each group is assigned to a particular teacher who is to guide them academically and whenever need arise.
-The teacher becomes the mentor and the student is the mentee. - A mentor assists and guides the mentee in academic projects and research project.
-They are taken for field visits and other educational places for exposure. - Mentors and Mentees have personal interactions on issues concerning the mentees.
-There is a close relationship between the mentor and the mentee. - Financial assistance are given some students who are not financially well-off. - > Communication and interaction are one of the key fctors for mentoring.
+The teacher becomes the mentor and the student is the mentee. - Different activities are planned and organized in groups.
+A mentor assists and guides the mentee in academic projects and research project.
+They are taken for field visits and other educational places for exposure.
+The mentor becomes accountable for the student of their respective groups. - Personal interaction: Mentors and Mentees have personal interactions on issues concerning the mentees. - Financial assistance: There are some students who are not financially well-off.
+In such cases, mentors often help their mentees financially as well. - Communication and interaction are one of the key factors for mentoring.